 Fireworks display on 14 July

-Watch the replay of the fireworks of July 14, 2024
+Watch the entire fireworks display from July 14, 2024.

 Video of the fireworks and drone show by the city of Paris on July 14, 2024 , for Bastille's Day